minorgod/jquery-pageslide/README.md

 Override the source of the content.
 Optional in most cases, but required when opening pageslide programmatically (e.g. <code>$.pageslide({ href: '#some-element' });</code> ) (default=null)

+### slideBody

+By default, the body of the page slides over to make room for the sliding panel.
+You can override this and make the panel overlap the body by setting slideBody to false.

+### userCallback

+You can pass a function via the userCallback option and this function will be called when the sliding panel finishes opening or closing.

 ## Setup

 In the HEAD tag: